-In the second phase, CAEP continues to enhance co-operation between the European Union and Central Asia, as well as regional co-operation between the countries of Central Asia, in order to strengthen education reforms in the region.
+CAEP has been a key pillar of the European Education Initiative for Central Asia with an overall objective of enhancing co-operation between the European Union and Central Asia, as well as regional co-operation between the countries of Central Asia, in order to strengthen education reforms in the region.